Why Your Business Should Consider Private And Direct Connections To Google Cloud

 How to connect to Google Cloud using Console Connect

-Whether your organisation has adopted a fully public, hybrid or multi-cloud approach, the Console Connect platform can provide real-time access to Google Cloud from a large number of enterprise locations around the world.
+Whether your organisation has adopted a fully public, hybrid or multi-cloud approach, the Console Connect platform can provide real-time access to Google Cloud from a large number of enterprise locations across Asia Pacific, the Americas and Europe across multiple connectivity models.

 Through the Console Connect platform, users can: